WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 Sensitive results on the search results page are blurred.
 Users can unblur and reblur individual results through a simple and clear interaction on the search results page.
-In addition to being able to opt-in to having sensitive results included in their query, users can deactivate blurring by default.
+In addition to being able to opt-in to having sensitive results included in their query, users can disable blurring by default.
 This parameter is stored in the application state.
-If users deactivate blurring by default, there is not an option to "reblur" images.
+If users disable blurring by default, there is not an option to "reblur" images.

 Results unblurred by the user on the search results page are also unblurred if they visit the single result page for that result.
 Results that have not been